MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/Mplify W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 `isSellable=true`.

-**[R22]** A `productOfferingTerm` of Product Offering that is a Bundle **MUST** cover all bundled Product Offering, including their prices.
+**[R22]** A `productOfferingTerm` of Product Offering that is a Bundle **MUST** cover all bundled Product Offerings, including their prices.

 The point of the requirement above is to decouple the definition and lifecycle of a standalone Product Offering from possible definitions of Bundles that would